 Step 3.
 Dehydrating Okra

-Set the dehydrator thermostat temperature to 135 °F / 57 °C. I find that 8 to 12 hours is about the right amount of time.
+Set the dehydrator thermostat temperature to 135 °F (57 °C).
+I find that 8 to 12 hours is about the right amount of time.
 Drying times are variable and dependent on your food dehydrator, the ambient temperature and humidity, the number of dehydrator trays, the size of food items, and how crowded you fill your dehydrator trays.

 Step 4.
 When is the Dehydrated Okra Done

 Start checking for doneness in 8 hours.
-Okra usually takes 8 to 12 hours to dehydrate at 135 °F / 57 °C.
+Okra usually takes 8 to 12 hours to dehydrate at 135 °F (57 °C).

 Drying times depend on your food dehydrator, the ambient temperature and humidity, the number of dehydrator trays, the size of food items, and how crowded you fill your dehydrator trays.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.
 Remember to use drying times as a guide.

 Warm dehydrated okra in the food dehydrator may feel somewhat pliable; you may believe it needs more drying time.
 Simply unplug the dehydrator or remove the tray and let it cool down.
 Then check again to be sure.
-The okra should be crisp or brittle when done.

 With experience, you’ll develop an eye for dehydration and determining doneness.